d9pouces/PolyArchiv/README.md

     destination_path=./files

 The kind of repository (either local or remote) and of each source is defined by the `engine` option.
-You can define as many local repositories (each of them with one or more sources) as you want.
+You can define as many collect points (each of them with one or more sources) as you want.

 Remote repositories are simpler and by default only have a `[repository]` section.
 Their names must end by `.remote`.